the-oob/articles-of-organization/bylaws/officers.md

 The secretary shall keep or cause to be kept, at the principal California office, a copy of the articles of incorporation and bylaws, as amended to date.
 The secretary shall keep or cause to be kept, at the corporation's principal office or at a place determined by resolution of the board, a record of the corporation's members, showing each member's name and email address.
 The secretary shall give, or cause to be given, notice of all meetings of members and of the board these bylaws require to be given.
 The secretary shall keep the corporate seal, if any, in safe custody and shall have such other powers and perform such other duties as the board or the bylaws may require.
+The secretary shall keep or cause to be kept, at the corporation's principal office or at a place determined by resolution of the board, a record of the corporation's functionary officers, showing each officer's name and description of responsibilities.

 {% include "../bylaw-pending.md"%}